spritlesoftware/our-website/content/english/services/blockchain-services.md

 faq:
   question1: "What is a blockchain and BaaS ?"
   answer1: "A blockchain is a distributed, cryptographically-secure database structure that allows network participants to establish a trusted and immutable record of transactional data without the need for intermediaries.<br></br>
    Blockchain as a Service, or Baas.
-These days, technology may be rented, much as how Blockchain-as-a-Service enables businesses to rent cloud-based blockchain infrastructure."
+These days, technology may be rented, much as how Blockchain-as-a-Service enables businesses to rent cloud-based blockchain infrastructure"
   question2: "What are the benefits of blockchain technology ? "
   answer2: "Blockchain technology provides a wide range of advantages for both local communities and multinational corporations.
 Trusted data coordination, attack resistance, shared IT infrastructure, tokenization, and built-in incentivization are some of a blockchain's most often mentioned advantages."
   question3: "How Blockchain differs from Traditional Database?"
   answer3: "Architecture - Blockchain uses Distributed Ledger Technology, whereas Database utilizes client-server architecture.<br></br>
   Integrity - Blockchain Supports data integrity whereas, in the database, there is a possibility for malicious activity.<br></br>
   Transparency - Blockchain offers High Transparency Whereas in Database admin has the control."
 ---